3lvia/designsystem/README.md

 If for some reason a package publishing fails, you can publish all the packages to npm at once by using `yarn publish --otp <INSERT_OTP>` from root.
 It will publish all packages where the version number is updated from what is currently published and the package is not marked as private in the `package.json`.

-### Updating Yarn

-We use Yarn 3 (berry) for this project.
-To update Yarn, run `yarn set version stable`.
-This will update the Yarn version in the `.yarn/releases`-folder, as well as the `.yarnrc.yml` and `package.json` files.
-If the `netlify.toml` doesn't automatically update the `[build.environment] YARN_VERSION`, this must be changed too.
-Commit the changes (including the `yarn-3.x.x.cjs`-file) and push to the repository.

 ## 🤝 Contribute